raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 ## What is Scheme?

-[Scheme](https://www.scheme.org/) is a dialect of Lisp characterized by features such as [first-class continuations](https://en.wikipedia.org/wiki/Continuation).
+[Scheme](https://www.scheme.org/) is a dialect of Lisp characterized by features such as [the first-class continuations](https://en.wikipedia.org/wiki/Continuation).
 It is developed through community-based specification, and its latest version, R7RS-small, has a relatively compact specification of about 90 pages.

 ## What is Stak Scheme?